ryanwelchtech/tactical-edge-comm-gateway/docs/UI_GUIDE.md

 - Service health status
 - Network node last-seen timestamps

+## Priority-Based Queuing

+The system implements **military-standard priority-based message queuing** where messages are automatically processed in strict precedence order.

+### How It Works

+1. **Separate Queues**: Each precedence level (FLASH, IMMEDIATE, PRIORITY, ROUTINE) has its own dedicated queue
+2. **Priority Processing**: A background worker processes queues every 2 seconds in strict order:
+   - FLASH messages process first (highest priority)
+   - Then IMMEDIATE
+   - Then PRIORITY
+   - Finally ROUTINE (lowest priority)
+3. **Queue Visualization**: The "Message Queue Status" panel shows real-time queue depths for each precedence level

+### Demonstrating Priority Queuing

+**Test Scenario:**

+1. **Send messages in reverse priority order:**
+   - Send a ROUTINE message
+   - Send a PRIORITY message
+   - Send an IMMEDIATE message
+   - Send a FLASH message

+2. **Observe the queues:**
+   - Watch queue counts increase in the "Message Queue Status" panel
+   - All four queues will show 1 message each

+3. **Watch automatic processing:**
+   - Within 2 seconds, FLASH processes first (count → 0)
+   - Then IMMEDIATE (count → 0)
+   - Then PRIORITY (count → 0)
+   - Finally ROUTINE (count → 0)

+4. **Verify in Recent Messages:**
+   - Messages appear in **processing order** (not send order)
+   - FLASH appears first, even though it was sent last
+   - Followed by IMMEDIATE, PRIORITY, then ROUTINE

+**Key Takeaway:** Higher precedence messages **always** process before lower precedence, regardless of when they were sent.

 ## Tips

 - **Message Precedence:** Use FLASH for critical alerts, ROUTINE for standard communications
+- **Priority Queuing:** Send messages with different precedence levels to see priority-based processing in action
 - **Batch Sending:** Useful for testing queue behavior and load scenarios
 - **Clear Messages:** Use before demos to start with a clean slate
 - **Message Details:** Click any message to see full content and metadata